 Listening Post 200.
 When Mary Ann Kennedy was artist-in-residence at the Gaelic College on Skye, in the Inner Hebrides, it occurred to her that Gaels love to sing about home, which usually means Scotland’s Highlands and Islands—their mountain mists and village trysts, heather fields and cattle folds.
 But Kennedy hails from witty-pretty-gritty Glasgow, where Scottish Gaelic songs—like the language itself—swim in a much larger linguistic sea; compiling a home town canon would require deep diving.
 Happily, preserving a minority language in a cosmopolitan center inspires resolve, and the singer-composer-musician’s musings turned into a Homeric journey of song about generations of her city’s Gaelic speakers, how they have worked, played and navigated urban waves.
 The collection opens with Camanachd Ghlaschu (The Glasgow Shinty), describing a long-ago match of the Highland stick-and-ball game that is a forerunner to ice hockey (video 1).
 In Horo Tha Mi Fo Smalan Dheth (Statues, A Goose and the Morning After) a New Year’s reveller gets carried away and dances with the statues in George Square, from Queen Victoria to Rabbie Burns (video 2).
 Mother Glasgow is an iconic ode, full of lore going back to St. Mungo, the city founder (video 3).
 The sightseeing odyssey Òran don Clutha (Song for the Clutha) recalls the ferry that steamed along the River Clyde in the late nineteenth century (video 4).
 Glaschu’s sweeping panorama relies not just on Kennedy’s lush voice and vivid stories, but also on deft touches—uilleann pipes that invigorate a pub brawl, a saxophone echoing a ferry’s foghorn, a sudden vaudeville riff.
 And threading through 10 historic songs are spoken vignettes describing Glasgow street scenes from the 1980s, when Kennedy was growing up.
 In the end, that homeward meditation has raised Gaelic’s urban profile and even seems to have pulled Glasgow—perhaps not on the map but certainly in the imagination—a wee bit closer to the Highlands.
 (ARC Music/Watercolour Music)

-Note: For the review of Mary Ann Kennedy’s previous album, An Dàn – Gaelic Songs for a Modern World, see Listening Post 126, November 27, 2017
+Related post: Mary Ann Kennedy: An Dàn – Gaelic Songs for a Modern World, Listening Post 126, November 27, 2017

 Camanachd Ghlaschu/The Glasgow Shinty